 A custodian should be transparent when it comes to fees, both when and how they are charged.
-Read the fine print on how these are handled- the fees associated with your account are usually administration and transaction fees, but you'll want to make sure you know what you're agreeing to pay beforehand.
+Read the fine print on how these are handled- the fees associated with your IRA account are usually for the administration of the retirement account and transaction fees for the investment (buy, sell, wire, etc.) but you'll want to make sure you know what you're agreeing to pay beforehand.

 There have been many Ponzi schemes targeting retirement savings, with providers charging out the nose for additional fees or services without providing any added value.
-Maybe you've heard of the recent Home Depot class action lawsuit, with allegations of fund mismanagement and exorbitant plan fees, leading to losses of over $120 million for plan participants?
-Or Mark Malik- a 33-year old investment banker who eventually bilked investors out of over $100 million?
+Maybe you've heard of the Home Depot class-action lawsuit, with allegations of fund mismanagement and exorbitant plan fees, leading to losses of over $120 million for plan participants?
+Or Mark Malik- a 33-year-old investment banker who eventually bilked investors out of over $100 million?

 Though you can't control scammers and mismanagement, you can keep yourself aware of your account activity and balance, which should help prevent massive fraud.
 Were the investors properly monitoring their IRA account activity?
 And if they were, did they understand the invoice or statement?
 When they called to inquire about the charges, was there a live, knowledgeable person to answer their questions?

 Bad actors are going to find a way to scam people no matter what, but by monitoring your account and making well-thought-out investment decisions, you can work on protecting your retirement fund from the worst.

 Getting your account opened with a self-directed IRA custodian you can trust is an essential step in saving for your retirement.
 You can open an account yourself.
 You do not need a financial advisor to do this.
 Even if you're already investing, it's never too late to move your funds to a company that meets your needs.

 When talking to representatives, ask yourself the following: